Brexit scenarios: the paths ahead

 EU leaders have set the deadline for Brexit on October 31 but have given indications they could accept a further postponement on top of two previous delays.

-Brexit was originally supposed to happen on March 29 of this year following a negotiation period after Britain voted by 52 percent in favour of leaving the EU in 2016.
+Brexit was originally supposed to happen last March 29 following a negotiation period after Britain voted by 52 percent in favour of leaving the EU in 2016.

-If parliament rejects May's deal for a fourth time, the government may seek yet another delay.

-That could allow time for a change of leadership in Britain, a second referendum or a general election or a rethink of whether to go ahead with Brexit at all.

-Whether or not EU leaders are open to the idea of a delay could become clear during a Brexit discussion during an EU summit in Brussels on June 20-21.
+Whether or not EU leaders are open to the idea of more delay could become clear during a Brexit discussion at an EU summit in Brussels on June 20-21.

 - No-deal Brexit on October 31 -